Sheet Pan Chicken and Sweet Potatoes (with Kale)

 This Chicken Kale Recipe is the Ultimate in Simplicity

-Simple Tips for Making the Juicy Chicken Thighs with Kale & Sweet Potatoes
+Testing Tips for Chicken Thighs with Kale and Sweet Potatoes

 Ingredients